-The program is a product of the Transportation Subcommittee of the Wash.
+The program is a product of the Transportation Subcommittee of Wash.
 Co.
 Disabilities Advisory Committee.
-The committee recognized the significant unmet transit needs and was determined to provide a more coordinated human service transportation network which offered high quality transportation for the elderly, disabled, and low income populations in Washington County, MD in the most cost effective manner.
+The committee recognized the significant unmet transit needs and was determined to provide a more coordinated human service transportation network that offered high-quality transportation for the elderly, disabled, and low-income populations in Washington County, MD in the most cost-effective manner.

-CAT provides medical appointment transportation for the elderly, disabled and low income citizens of Washington County
+CAT provides transportation for the elderly, disabled, and low-income citizens of Washington County.

 In 2010 Washington County Community Action Council, Inc. took over the Hopewell Express and has since provided FREE employment transportation for employees of Hopewell Road businesses.
-Hopewell Express operates beginning Monday @ 5:15 am from 1000 West Washington Street and runs through Saturday @ 7:30 am.
 Hopewell Express runs from downtown Hagerstown to the Hopewell Road corridor.
-Download the Hopewell Express Schedule 2-2021.
+Download the Hopewell Express Schedule.
 For information on closings or delays for Hopewell Express please call 301-797-4161 ext.
 107.

-CAT is also available to meet additional transportation needs for individuals and groups upon request.
+CAT is also available to meet additional transportation needs for groups and individuals upon request.

 Available Services and Details